-Data from the LA Dept of Public Health, HEROES-RECOVER Cohort study of frontline workers, VY hospital network study, and incidence rates in 13 US jurisdictions show that high vaccine efficacy against hospitalization was maintained over time and during the delta surge.
-At the same time, there were more mild-moderate post-vaccinate infections from delta compared to earlier variants.
+The HEROES-RECOVER Cohort study of frontline workers at 8 US locations across 6 states which includes weekly surveillance testing found that vaccine efficacy overall fell from 91% pre-delta to 66% during the time when delta was dominant.
 This may represent a combination of reduced vaccine efficacy against the delta variant as well as waning antibody/musocal immunity over time.
+The VY hospital network study of 21 hospitals across 18 US states found that vaccine efficacy against hospitalization was better maintained over time and during the delta surge, at 84%.
 Additional findings were presented at the August 18 White House COVID Briefing with excellent summary slides downloadable here.